IgniteUI/indigo-design-docfx/en/getting-started.md

 Once ready with the design of your application in Indigo.Design App Builder, you can easily generate Angular code from it.
 The generated code can be directly uploaded to a repository in GitHub or downloaded locally as a file package.
 The components used in the generated application are powered by[Ignite UI for Angular UI framework](https://www.infragistics.com/products/ignite-ui-angular)

-You can also generate code for Angular apps directly from published prototypes in Indigo.Design cloud.
-To do this, you will need a share URL for the prototype, and use the Indigo.Design code generator.
-The code generator is available as an extension for VS code, and it generate code using the [Ignite UI for Angular UI framework](https://www.infragistics.com/products/ignite-ui-angular).

 Learn more:

 - [Generating code from an application in Indigo.Design App Builder](https://www.infragistics.com/products/appbuilder/help/generate-app/generate-app-overview)